twopoint718/new_sencjw/transparent_web.markdown

-# The Functional Web
+# The Transparent Web

 ## What can the web learn from functional programming?

 I've been writing a book!
-*The Functional Web* is my attempt to explore the convergence of functional and web programming.
+*The Transparent Web* is my attempt to explore the convergence of functional and web programming.
 Functional programming has been with us for over 50 years and the web for about half that.
 Clearly, these technologies have coexisted long enough for some _cultural diffusion_ to have happened.
 Yet it seemed to me that the main thrust of web development grew out of the OO tradition.